farvardin/garvuino/doc/garvuino_manual.md

     avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x32

-it can be different causes.
+it can be from different causes.
 If the midi plug is connected, see advice above.
 But it can also appear at random occasions.
 I suspect it's because of some electricity in the atmega8 chip.
 In this case, you can remove the TX jumper (above the arduino nano).
 You only need it connected when playing AY chiptunes (see below).
 This kind of message can also be seen if you've choosen the wrong port to connect the arduino.

 ### Flashing for AY music